openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 Listing StarlingX nodes
 ***********************

+On controller-0, use the system host-list command to view the nodes.
-On controller-0, after a few minutes, all nodes shall be reported as unlocked, enabled, and available:
+Eventually, all nodes are reported as unlocked, enabled, and available:

 ::